Software testers

 Zero-knowledge means your master password never leaves your device.
 Your vault is encrypted before it touches any network.
 Your cloud provider stores a file it cannot read.
 Passa's servers store nothing about your vault.

-Your session key lives only in memory.
-Close your browser - it's gone.
-Set a timeout and your vault auto-locks after inactivity.
+Temporary session keys are kept in browser session storage where available, with a service-worker restore fallback for supported browsers.
+Close your browser or let the timeout expire and your vault locks again.
 Even if someone gains physical access to your device, your vault remains encrypted at rest.

 If your cloud vault file is exposed, it is still encrypted ciphertext.
 Without your master password, Passa should not be able to decrypt it, and neither should your cloud provider.